artiebits/pdf-to-printer/README.md

 ### `.getDefaultPrinter() => Promise<Printer | null>`

-A function to get the default printer info.
+A function to get the default printer information.

 **Returns**

-`Promise<Printer | null>`: a Promise that resolves with the default printer info, or `null` if there is no default printer.
+`Promise<Printer | null>`: a Promise that resolves with the default printer information, or `null` if there is no default printer.

 **Examples**